-The use of naturally available materials not conforming to traditional specifications or standards, in the base and sub-base layers of road pavement structures, stabilised with Newage(Nano) Modified Emulsions (NME), have been tested, implemented and successfully verified through Accelerated Pavement Testing (APT) in South Africa.
+The use of naturally available materials not conforming to traditional specifications or standards, in the base and sub-base layers of road pavement structures, stabilised with New-age(Nano) Modified Emulsions (NME), have been tested, implemented and successfully verified through Accelerated Pavement Testing (APT) in South Africa.
 This was made possible through the development and use of a design procedure addressing fundamental principles and based on scientific concepts, which are universally applicable.
-The understanding of and incorporation of the chemical interaction between the mineralogy of the materials and a NME stabilising agent (compatibility between the chemistry of the reactive agents and material mineralogy) into the design approach is key to achieving the required engineering properties.
+The understanding of and incorporation of the interaction chemical between the mineralogy of the materials and a NME stabilising agent (compatibility between the chemistry of the reactive agents and material mineralogy) into the design approach is key to achieving the required engineering properties.
 Stabilised materials evaluation is done using tests indicative of the basic engineering properties (physics) of compressive strengths, tensile strengths and durability.
-This article describes the basic materials design approach developed to ensure that organofunctional nano-silane modified emulsions can successfully be used for layer construction utilising naturally available materials, at a low risk.
-The enablement of the use of naturally available materials in all pavement layers can have a considerable impact on the unit cost and life-cycle costs of road transportation infrastructure.
+This article describes the basic materials design approach developed to ensure that organofunctional nano-silane modified emulsions can successfully be pavement layer construction used for utilising naturally available materials, at a low risk.
+The enablement of the use of naturally available materials in all pavement layers can have a considerable

-Keywords: road pavement design; design based on materials science; material mineralogy; Newage (Nano) Modified Emulsions (NME); naturally available materials; material stabilisation; basic engineering requirements; Unconfined Compressive Strengths (UCS); Indirect Tensile Strengths (ITS); Retained Compressive Strengths (RCT) and; Retained Tensile Strengths (RTS).
+Keywords: road pavement design; design based on materials science; material mineralogy; Newage (Nano) Modified Emulsions (NME); naturally available materials; material stabilisation; basic Unconfined engineering requirements; Compressive Strengths (UCS); Indirect Tensile Strengths (ITS): Retained Compressive Strengths (RCT) and: Retained Tensile Strengths (RTS).